Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 layout: default
 title: Creating a SMAPI mod
 intro: >
    Ready to make your own mod?
-This page will help you create your first mod and document the available APIs and events.
+This page will help you create your first mod and use the available APIs and events.
 ---